alecmocatta/cargo-print/README.md

 # prints packages of a workspace in order for publishing
 cargo print package
 # prints the name of the package in the current directory
+cargo print directory <package-name>
+# prints the directory of the specified package
 ```

 ## License